mesgjs/mesgjs-web/architectural-plan/MWI-Architectural-Plan.md

     *   **Component-Driven:** Each component will declare its own schema, including allowed parent/child elements, attributes, and registered events.
     *   **Enforcement:** The SSR and CSR will use this dynamic schema to validate the page structure during rendering, ensuring that only allowed components and configurations are used.

+*   **Component Handler Mechanism:**
+    *   **Hybrid Nature:** To balance ease of use with flexibility, component handlers can be either static data structures or executable functions.
+This allows simple components to be purely declarative while enabling complex components to contain conditional logic.
+    *   **Handler Types:**
+        1.  **Static Data:** A `NANOS` object.
+This is the simplest form, used for purely declarative components that always render the same structure.
+        2.  **Mesgjs Function:** A Mesgjs `@function` object.
+This allows for sandboxed, secure, user-defined logic within a component (e.g., conditionally rendering an `<a>` vs. a `<button>`).
+        3.  **JavaScript Function:** A native JavaScript `Function`.
+Reserved for trusted, platform-level components where performance is critical.
+These handlers can only be loaded from specific, trusted internal modules to mitigate security risks.

 #### **3. Rendering Pipelines**

 The MWI will support both server-side and client-side rendering.